MicrosoftDocs/dynamics-365-project-operations/articles/psa/PSA-Upgrade-Project-Conversion.md

 ### Copy project

 The **Copy** operation is supported only on converted projects.
-Upgraded projects can't be converted before conversion.
+Upgraded projects can't be copied before conversion.

 ### Move project